AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 ## Detailed outline of example application

-This application opens a client to VDO and starts fetching frames in the YUV format.
-It tries to find the smallest VDO stream resolution that fits the width and height required by the neural network.
+This application opens a client to VDO and starts fetching frames in the RGB or YUV format dependent on platform.
+Vdo is used to determine if a format is supported or not.
+The application will try to get the same resolution as requested from VDO.
+The only limit is the min and max resolution received from VDO.
+When using this it is important to also check the image so it looks good on the used camera.

 Steps in application:

 1. Fetch image data from VDO.
-2. Preprocess the images (crop to the size required by the neural network (if needed), scale and color convert) using larod with libyuv backend (depending on platform).
+2. If needed preprocess the images (crop to the size required by the neural network (if needed), scale and color convert) using larod with either cpu-proc (libyuv) or ambarella-cvflow-proc backend.
 3. Run inferences using the trained model on a specific chip with the preprocessing output as input on a larod backend specified by a command-line argument.
 4. Measure the total inference time (preprocessing and inference time) and determine if the framerate of the vdo streams needs to be adjusted.
 5. The model's confidence scores for the presence of person and car in the image are printed as the output.